ericksonsrepo/oci-dev/cloud-platform/cloud-platform-lab-04/cloud-platform-hol-04.md

 ![](media/ocpheading.png)
 # Class of SE - Oracle Cloud Hands On Lab

+### Who Should Complete This Lab: All Participants

 Objectives:

 -   You’re going to first become proficient logging in and then out of the